beyond-code-github/Superscribe/graphbasedrouting.markdown

     END WHILE

-    IF there are still remaining segments THEN SET ExtraneousMatch flag to true IF oncomplete IS set CALL oncomplete WITH routedata END FUNCTION
+    IF there are still remaining segments THEN SET ExtraneousMatch flag to true IF oncomplete IS set THEN
+      CALL oncomplete WITH routedata
+      SET FinalFunctionExecuted flag to true
+    END IF
+  END FUNCTION

   FUNCTION FindNextMatch (routedata, string segment, list edges)
     FOR EACH potential next match IN edges
-      IF the potential match allows the current http method AND the potential match Activation Function returns true THEN SET match to potential match
+      IF the potential match Activation Function returns true THEN SET match to potential match
       ELSE
           SET match to null